JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 the giant housing association that was granted [planning permissions in 2015](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=119&MId=4808&Ver=4), as Notting Hill Housing Trust, to build over 3,500 homes to complete the regeneration.
 Southwark is taking over most of the FDS, and relieving Notting Hill Genesis of the obligation it has

 regardless of the the regeneration timetable given in the [Aylesbury Area Action Plan](https://www.southwark.gov.uk/assets/attach/1647/Aylesbury-AAP-2010.pdf)(Footnote; Aylesbury Area Action Plan Table A5.1: Schedule of proposals site).

+xxxx social rented homes, managed by L&Q, out of a total yyy new homes have already been built.
+The whole regeneration should deliver a total of over 4,000 new homes, 70% of which will be affordable, half of which will be social rented

 __Footnotes:__
 [^1]: See para 2.4 of the Council's [2017 CPO evidence](http://35percent.org/ouraylesbury/cpo/southwarkstatementofcaseNOV2017.pdf).